 - When making the pork chop variation you will have excess marinade.
 Only use what you need and freeze the marinade for future use.
 It will keep 2-3 months in the freezer.

 - I don't recommend an oven broil or using a grill pan for this recipe, except for the pork skewers.
 Which are easier to manage under a broiler.

-- Use leftover pork for Vietnamese inspired tacos or on a Bahn Mi sandwich.
+Grilled lemongrass pork will last 3 to 4 days when stored in an airtight container in the refrigerator.
+Use leftover pork for Vietnamese-inspired tacos or on a Bahn Mi sandwich.
 Chop into small pieces and pan-fry to reheat.

-Vietnamese Grilled Lemongrass Pork
+Vietnamese Grilled Pork with Lemongrass